 - Proposals should also include names of organizations to be visited along with evidence that preliminary discussions have been held about what they might be able to do with the students.

-- Please meet with Tina Stoiciu, Director of International Education and Study Away, who can advise you on your itinerary.
+- Please meet with Christina Stoiciu, Director of Global Education and Study Away, who can advise you on your itinerary.